textileio/papers/draft.md

 Threads are designed for networks of collaborating peers, and does not specifically guard against bad actors or otherwise malicious peers[^malicious].

-[^malicious]: Though of course, more stringent ACL constraints could be built on top of Threads if one so chooses, including links to external *smart contract*-based ACls.
+[^malicious]: Though of course, more stringent ACL constraints could be built on top of Threads if one so chooses, including links to external *smart contract*-based ACLs.

 Thread Extensions
 -----------------